dsccommunity/SqlServerDsc/README.md

 >Note: The endpoint will be started after creation, but will not be enforced.
 Please use xSQLServerEndpointState to make sure the endpoint remains in started state.

+>Note: To set connect permission to the endpoint, please use the resource xSQLServerEndpointPermission.

 #### Requirements

 * Target machine must be running Windows Server 2008 R2 or later.